akohta/de_int/README.md

  1. type 'make' command to compile.
  2. type './example.out' to run.

-Please see de_int.h file for detail of functions, example.c for detail of function usages.
+Please see de_int.h for detail of functions, example.c for detail of function usages.

 ### Reference
-H.Takahasi and M.Mori, "Double exponential formulas for numerical integration", Pub.
-RIMS Kyoto Univ.
-9, 1974, 721-741
+Takahasi, Hidetosi, and Masatake Mori.
+"Double exponential formulas for numerical integration."
+Publications of the Research Institute for Mathematical Sciences 9.3 (1974): 721-741.